girishlande/cmake/readme.txt

 cmake --build . --config release

-This will build your project using default compiler on your system and it should product factorial.exe in debug/release folder.
+This will build your project using default compiler on your system and it should produce factorial.exe in debug/release folder.

 creating library
 -------------------